technyon/nuki_hub/README.md

 ## Recommended ESP32 devices

-- If WIFI6 is absolutely required: ESP32-C6
-- If PoE is required: Any of the above mentioned devices with PoE or any other ESP device in combination with a SPI Ethernet module ([W5500](https://www.aliexpress.com/w/wholesale-w5500.html)) and [PoE to Ethernet and USB type B/C splitter](https://aliexpress.com/w/wholesale-poe-splitter-usb-c.html)
-- If you want maximum performance and intend to run any or multiple of the following:
-  - a Nuki Lock and Nuki Opener and/or
-  - MQTT SSL and/or
-  - HTTP SSL and/or
-  - large amounts of keypad codes, timecontrol or authorization entries
-  - Developing/debugging Nuki devices and/or Nuki Hub
+We don't recommend using single-core ESP32 devices (ESP32-C3, ESP32-C6, ESP32-H2, ESP32-Solo1).<br>
+Although NukiHub supports single-core devices, NukiHub uses both CPU cores (if available) to process tasks (e.g. HTTP server/MQTT client/BLE scanner/BLE client) and thus runs much better on dual-core devices.<br>

-  An ESP32-S3 with 2MB of PSRAM or more (look for an ESP32-S3 with the designation N>=4 and R>=2 such as an ESP32-S3 N16R8)
+When buying a new device in 2025 we can only recommend the ESP32-S3 with PSRAM (look for an ESP32-S3 with the designation N>=4 and R>=2 such as an ESP32-S3 N16R8).<br>

-- In general when buying a new device when size and a couple of dollars more or less are not an issue: An ESP32-S3 with 2MB of PSRAM or more.<br>

-The ESP32-S3 is a dual-core CPU with many GPIO's, ability to enlarge RAM using PSRAM, ability to connect Ethernet modules over SPI and optionally power the device with a PoE splitter.
-The only functions missing from the ESP32-S3 as compared to other ESP devices is the ability to use some Ethernet modules only supported by the original ESP32 and the ability to connect over WIFI6 (C6)
+The ESP32-S3 is a dual-core CPU with many GPIO's, ability to enlarge RAM using PSRAM, ability to connect Ethernet modules over SPI and optionally power the device with a PoE splitter.<br>
+The only functions missing from the ESP32-S3 as compared to other ESP devices is the ability to use some Ethernet modules only supported by the original ESP32 (and ESP32-P4) and the ability to connect over WIFI6 (C6 or ESP32-P4 with C6 module)

+Other considerations:
+- If PoE is required: An ESP32-S3 with PSRAM in combination with a SPI Ethernet module ([W5500](https://www.aliexpress.com/w/wholesale-w5500.html)) and [PoE to Ethernet and USB type B/C splitter](https://aliexpress.com/w/wholesale-poe-splitter-usb-c.html) or the M5stack Atom S3R with the M5stack AtomPoe W5500 module
+- If WIFI6 is absolutely required (it probably isn't): ESP32-C6

 ## Feature comparison